Akinete/agis.2021-Bioinformatics-UP/README.md

 Hello my friends!
 It's my honory to be the team leader.
 Since most of our team members lack bioinformatics background，I hope we can communicate more actively in our future study.
 Wish we have a great time!
+#jianli
+hi,everyone,i'm very happy to study with you in the future. wish we all make great progress in our furure studies! yeah~~